jamesraymusic/jamesraymusic.github.io/lyrics/we-got-a-thing-going-on.md

 _We got a thing going on_

 And when my baby smiles at me
-I know i'm a lucky guy
+I know I'm a lucky guy
-And i just smiles back at my baby
+And I just smiles back at my baby
 I'm gonna wink my eye
 We got a thing going on